JiriChara/kindergarten/README.md

 ![Kindergarten](https://raw.github.com/JiriChara/kindergarten/master/images/kindergarten.png) v1.3.5

-Kindergarten is an implementation of the sandbox pattern in JavaScript with some extra goodies.
-Kindergarten helps you to separate your business logic into modules and add some security layer over them.
-Kindergarten will work well with all frameworks and libraries you like: React, Angular, Ember, Redux, Backbone and many more.
+Kindergarten helps you to separate your business logic into modules and add a security layer over them.
+It is based on sandbox pattern.
+Kindergarten will work well with all frameworks and libraries you like: VueJS, React, Angular, Ember, Backbone etc. etc. etc...

 ## Terms Used in Kindergarten

 ### Perimeter

-Perimeter is a module that represents an area in you application (garden, kitchen, table, button, admin page etc.).
+Perimeter is a module that represents an area in you application (certain component, page, button, header etc.).
 Perimeter defines methods that should be exposed and rules that must be followed on that particular area.

 ### Sandbox

-Modules (perimeters) are plugged into sandbox and all exposed methods will be available there.
-Sandbox is governed by a governess and she makes sure that all rules are followed in order to prevent any kind of troubles.
+Modules (perimeters) are plugged into sandbox and all exposed methods will be accessible through it.
+Sandbox is governed by a governess and she is the one who makes sure that all rules are followed in order to prevent any kind of troubles.

 ### Governess

 The governess is guarding your sandbox.
-She makes sure that child doesn't do any unauthorized activities and she can do lot more than that! (see [governesses available in Kindergarten](https://github.com/JiriChara/kindergarten/tree/master/src/kindergarten/governesses).)
+She makes sure that child doesn't do any unauthorized activities and she can deal with troubles your way!

 ### Child

-Child in Kindergarten represents you current user.
+Child in Kindergarten represents the current user of your application.

 ## Example